individkid/sidegeo/README.md

   * --dual takes per-region sidedness to sample with similar embed
   * --embed interprets polyants as regions in polytope
   * --polytope interprets polyants as significant facets
-  * --stock takes point, initial value, and saturation equations
+  * --stock name and optional point, initial value, and saturation values
-  * --flow specify size, rate, and delay of change to pore on facet
+  * --flow size, rate, and delay of change to pore between stocks or on facet
   * --listen takes point for where track is recorded or audited
   * --source takes sound file, source, or noise with amplitude and bias
   * --filter takes plane subscript, per area, per stock signed amplification